BhattAyush17/ml-experiments/common/README.md

 Shared utilities only.
-No model logic should live here.
+No model logic exists here.